Board of Directors & Staff

 Appointed Positions

-Claudia Houston was born and raised in New York, first residing on Long Island, and later, in the Hudson Valley area.
-She met her husband, Bill Houston, at the State University of New Paltz where she received a degree in history and elementary education.
-They have been married for over 44 years.
+Claudia Houston was born and raised in New York.
+She met her husband of 45 years, Bill Houston, at the State University of New Paltz where she received a degree in history and elementary education.
 Claudia worked in child welfare for over 33 years while employed by her local County Department of Social Services.
 She also received a Masters Degree in Public Administration from Pace University.
-Claudia and Bill have resided in New Bern for eleven years and joined the NBHS immediately after attending their first Ghostwalk.
 Claudia loves history, genealogy, traveling and scrapbooking.
 She was fascinated with the New Bern Battlefield (and admits she never heard of it until she moved here) and found out through her genealogical searches, that six relatives fought at the Battle of New Bern.
 She has been on the Publicity committee for many years, does research, writes articles and manages the NBHS Facebook page.
 She has been the President of Coastal Women’s Forum, President of New Bern Business Referral Network, and is a member of the Craven County Genealogical Society, among other organizations.
 She is the mother of three who are geographically located across the country, and has three grandsons.

 Directors